jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In response, politicians have decided to kick the can down the road.
 Meaning, they're borrowed money instead of solving systematic problems like rising in college tuition, underfunded social security programs, and rising temperatures.

-National debts used to go up because of wars, or great depressions.
+National debts used to go up because of wars, or great depressions; but debt wold soon come down again.
 Ours keeps rising because we're delaying making the Internet Age upgrade.
 It'll only get worse until we do.

 ![Government debt](https://en.wikipedia.org/wiki/National_debt_of_the_United_States#/media/File:US_National_Debt.png)
-_Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment._
+_Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
+We borrow to avoid doing the hard work of finding more efficient ways of living._

-## Cyborgology Is a New Way to See the World
+## Polar Bears in the Amazon

 We are all polar bears in the Amazon.
-There's nothing wrong with polar bears or the Amazon, they simply aren't adapted for each other.
-Likewise, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through two hours of traffic to work in a cubicle.
-In 2020 our societies are different and our cyborgology is different, but we're forced to live as if it were 1969 when big offices had the only computers in society.
+Seriously, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through two hours of traffic to work in a cubicle.
+In 2020 our societies are different and our cyborgology is different, but we're forced to live as if it were 1969—when big offices had the only computers in society.

 If you'd see a camel's near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, you'd stop and wonder; "why are these biologies here?".
 When you see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should know something is wrong.

-Likely it's that Darth Blockbuster stopped evolution, to keep his obsolete cyborgologies in power.
-Polar bears in the Amazon would certainly live unhappy lives.
+Likely it's that Darth Blockbuster stopped evolution, to keep his obsolete tools in power.
+Likewise, we're unhappy for the same a polar bears would be if trying to live in the Amazon.

 ## Levers of Power

 In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
 Main Street was stuck picking sides in the fight over government regulations, tax-rates, and laws.
-Backing either Right or Left, was the only way Main Street could be involved in politics.
-Government policy was the biggest lever of power.
+Government policy was society's biggest lever of power.
+The best Main Street could do was back either Right or Left to at least have a say in what the lever choose to do; be it raise income taxes on high-earners, or sign a free-trade with Mexico.

-In the Internet Age, when you think of politics, you should think of tools like apps, websites, electronics and so on.
-Modern technology gives Main Street direct access to the levers of power.
+In the Internet Age, when you think of politics, you should not think government policy is society's biggest lever of power.
+Because modern technology gives Main Street direct access to the levers of power via app, websites, and electronics.
 And thus, when you think of levers of power today, you should ask yourself "who controls mine?".

 The middle-class can start to control our own levers of powers with Hyrdroloop Water reclaimers, Agrigrow agriculture, and Tesla Solar Panels.
 Once we believe in Techvolution, we'll be player gods in our minds.
 But only when we control our own levers of power, will we be player gods in reality.